 As you probably know (if you’ve been house hunting), inventory is scarce.
 It’s slim pickings out there and hasn’t gotten any better, despite predictions telling us otherwise.
 They were wrong about mortgage rates going up too…

-Overall, inventory is off 5.3% from a year ago, meaning you’ll have to buckle your seatbelt and prepare for another tough year if you’re in the market to buy.
+Overall, inventory is off 5.3% from a year ago, meaning you’ll have to buckle your seatbelt and prepare for another tough year if you’re in the market to buy a home, or getting ready to be.
+Real estate investing is also getting a lot less attractive, and not so easy.

-Conversely, if you’re a seller, you don’t even have to clean your house or mow your lawn – it’s already sold!
+Conversely, if you’re a seller, you don’t even have to clean your house, make the bed, or mow your lawn – it’s already sold!

 Okay, maybe you should do those things to fetch a higher price, but the seemingly endless seller’s market persists.